U.S. Department of Transportation

 Optimistic Outlook

-FHWA’s alternative forecast of higher total VMT growth relies on the S&P Global optimistic economic outlook, which projects stronger growth in labor force participation, employment, business investment, and productivity relative to the baseline outlook.
+FHWA’s alternative forecast of higher total VMT growth relies on the S&P Global Spring 2025 optimistic economic outlook, which projects stronger growth in labor force participation, employment, business investment, and productivity relative to the baseline outlook.
 These factors—combined with a more robust housing sector and lower energy prices—produce stronger growth in real GDP, goods production, and disposable income than in the baseline outlook.
 In turn, these developments generate significantly faster growth in freight shipments and truck VMT.
-Under this more optimistic economic growth scenario, with higher personal disposable income growth, light-duty VMT is also predicted to outpace the baseline outlook over both the 21- and 31-year forecast periods.
+Under this more optimistic economic growth scenario, with higher personal disposable income growth, light-duty VMT is also predicted to outpace the baseline outlook over both the 20- and 30-year forecast periods.

 Pessimistic Outlook